River Song – Dennis Wilson

 The Dennis Wilson theory goes like this.
 Brian was the music of the Beach Boys.
 Dennis was everything else.
 Could he play drums?
 Hell, if I know.
 Probably, as well as Stu eventually got on the bass, which I’m pretty sure meant playing in the right key, but still having a damn good reason to turn his back to the crowd.
 I’m not sure if I’ve ever even heard Dennis’ drumming.
 Wasn’t it all Hal Blaine?

 It doesn’t matter.
 Because, there’s little argument that Dennis was the coolest Beach Boy.
 He was the guy who surfed.
 He was the guy who got laid.
 He was the guy in “Two Lane Blacktop.”
-He was the guy who hung out with Charles Manson.
-He was the guy that banged Mike Love’s daughter.
+He was the guy who accidentally hung out with Charles Manson.
+He was the guy that for better or worse banged Mike Love’s daughter.